Why You’ll Want to Visit Munich

 You’ll also want to experience the beer gardens.
 There are hundreds, including the largest beer garden in Europe.
 Many of the beer gardens are family-friendly with playgrounds so that the whole family can enjoy themselves.

 There are numerous cycling and walking paths to explore in this gorgeously green city.
 Not to mention the 100+ museums and galleries for the culture lovers.
 A highlight not to be missed is the German afternoon tradition of Kaffee und Kuchen, coffee and cake!

 Recommended Munich Sightseeing Tours

 While I prefer to explore on my own when I visit a new city, I almost always do at least one city tour when I arrive to help familiarize me with the city.
+If you choose to fo with a city tour, it should be one that acts as a city guide of Munich but with some fun too.
 Here are a few that I recommend:

 Munich Highlights: 2-Hour Bike Tour: Munich is an incredibly bike-friendly city.
 You’ll see a lot of the main sights in Munich on this tour in a short amount of time.

 Third Reich & WWII Tour Walking Tour: I did this tour when I first moved to Munich.
 You’ll explore Munich’s dark side and visit the sites of mass rallies and WWII sites and learn about Hitler’s rise to power.
 While this isn’t an uplifting tour, history buffs will find it fascinating.